datazoompuc/datazoom.social/README.md

 1. Loop over years and quarters using `PNADcIBGE::get_pnadc` to download the data.
 All quarters are collected in memory and saved together into a single `pnadc_quarters.parquet` file in `save_to`.
 2. Split the data into panels by the panel variable `V1014`.
 Data from each panel is saved depending on `save_options`.
 3. Read each panel file and apply the identification algorithms defined in `build_pnadc_panel`.
 4. If `save_options[1] = FALSE`, the intermediate quarters parquet is deleted after the panels are built.

-- The identification algorithms in `build_pnadc_panel` are drawn from Ribas, Rafael Perez, and Sergei Suarez Dillon Soares (2008): “Sobre o painel da Pesquisa Mensal de Emprego (PME) do IBGE”.
+- The base identification logic in `build_pnadc_panel` was originally drawn from Ribas, Rafael Perez, and Sergei Suarez Dillon Soares (2008): “Sobre o painel da Pesquisa Mensal de Emprego (PME) do IBGE”, with extensive modernizations, missing-data imputation, and graph-based fuzzy matching introduced by the Data Zoom team.

 ------------------------------------------------------------------------